-More than 100 rock art sites at the Ennedi Plateau have been identified, thanks to Rocco Rava, the African Parks manager.
-The African Park’s team has been evaluating the potential for Ennedi to be established as a wildlife and cultural protected area and these sites show thousands of paintings and engravings on cave and rock walls, some dating back 8,000 years.
+More than 100 rock art sites at the Ennedi Plateau in Chad have been identified, thanks to Rocco Rava, the park manager.
+African Parks, who manage Ennedi, has been evaluating the potential for Ennedi to be established as a wildlife and cultural protected area.
+These sites show thousands of paintings and engravings on cave and rock walls, some dating back 8,000 years.

 In February, African Parks concluded a memorandum of understanding with the Chadian Government to assess the landscape, obtain an understanding of the people and pinpoint the challenges in establishing Ennedi as a protected area.

-Located in north east Chad, in the Sahara Desert, Ennedi is famous not only for its rock paintings but its towering rock arches and its quivering, yellow sands.
+Located in northeast Chad, in the Sahara Desert, Ennedi is famous for its rock paintings, towering rock arches, and quivering, yellow sands.
 A portion of Ennedi falls within a proposed UNESCO World Heritage site.

-Its rock art tells a story of the area before it was impacted by climate change, of the presence of elephant, giraffe, rhino, cheetah and ostrich.
-Paintings also vividly depict the lives of communities as highlighted by hundreds of scenes featuring warriors, herdsmen with cattle and dancing women.
+Its rock art tells a story of the area before it was impacted by climate change, of the presence of elephants, giraffes, rhinos, cheetahs and ostrich.
+Paintings also vividly depict the lives of communities, as highlighted by hundreds of scenes featuring warriors, herdsmen with cattle and dancing women.